 Resources for Teaching

-I teach an undergraduate course at Indiana University called "Intro to Managerial Economics."
-(Kelley School of Business G300).
+I teach two undergraduate courses at Indiana University: "Intro to Managerial Economics" (Kelley School of Business G300) and "Business, Government, and Society" (Kelley School of Business G202).
 Below are resources for interactive activities that I conduct in the classroom to help supplement my lectures.
-Fellow educators, please feel free to use these resources in your own teaching; if you're interested in discussing further, please contact me at firstname.lastname@example.org.
+Fellow educators, please feel free to use these resources in your own teaching; if you're interested in discussing further, please contact me at email@example.com.

 Present Value Analysis